 - removal of foreign bodies from the eye (such as wood or metal)

 This is convenient and cost-effective for your whole family, and you can be sure you are receiving the attention of an eye care specialist.

 Eye Emergencies in Richmond Hill

-We are always willing to help, should you ever experience an eye emergency.
-Our vision center provides emergency services for eye infections, eye injuries, and other eye urgencies.
-State of the art equipment allows us to examine the front surface of the eye and also digitally scan inside the eye for infection or damage.
-We accommodate many eye emergencies such as:
+At Richmond Hill Optometric Clinic, we are always willing to help should you ever experience an eye emergency.
+Our vision center provides emergency services for eye infections, eye injuries, and other eye emergencies.
+State-of-the-art equipment allows us to examine the front surface of the eye and also digitally scan inside the eye for infection or damage.
+We accommodate many eye emergencies, such as:

 - Eye infections

 - Eye trauma

 - Scratched eyes

 - Sudden loss of vision in one or both eyes

 - Lost or broken contact lenses or eyeglasses